Clean energy coordination

 Programmatic environmental impact statements

-The legislative deadline for completing the environmental assessments is June 30, 2025.
+The legislative deadline for completing the environmental assessments was June 30, 2025.

 Interagency Clean Energy Coordinating Siting Council